 For many deaf and hard of hearing students, state vocational rehabilitation services may be available to assist the student achieve his/her higher education goals.
 This section describes the roles and responsibilities of institutions of higher education and vocational rehabilitation services to ensure deaf and hard of hearing students have equal access to and an equal opportunity to higher education programs and services.

-These documents (NAD position statement and memos) can be used to inform and advocate for equal access to higher education.
+The NAD position statement on colleges and universities can be used to inform and advocate for equal access to higher education.